oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 ### DAL

-Adding GenericDeviceDAO, GenericDeviceDAODbFacadeImpl , GenericDeviceDAOHibernateImpl Adding GenericDeviceDAOTest that extends BaseGenericDaoTestCase Adding Hash property to VmDynamic
+Adding VmDeviceDAO, VmDeviceDAODbFacadeImpl , VmDeviceDAOHibernateImpl Adding VmDeviceDAOTest that extends BaseGenericDaoTestCase Adding Hash property to VmDynamic
-Updating VmDynamicDAOTest to include the new Hash property Adding Address & BootOrder properties to DiskVmMap & VmNetworkInterface
+Updating VmDynamicDAOTest to include the new Hash property
-Updating DiskVmMapDAOTest and VmNetworkInterfaceDAOTest to include the new Address & BootOrder properties

 #### Metadata